cobbzilla/mobiletto-cli/README.md

   * [Mirror directories](#Mirror-directories)

 ## Connections
-All mobiletto storage is access through a connection.
+All mobiletto storage is accessed through a connection.

 Mobiletto currently supports connections to the local filesystem storage and Amazon S3 buckets.